← MRI Terms

 Walking Problems, Balance Trouble, or Hand Clumsiness

-In cervical spine disease, walking trouble, balance problems, or hand clumsiness can be signs of myelopathy.
+In cervical spine disease, trouble walking, balance problems, or hand clumsiness can be signs of myelopathy — the spinal cord not working normally.
+This deserves timely medical attention, especially if the symptoms are new or worsening.

 Learn more: